ChyKusuma/SPHINXPoW/README.md

 This project is dedicated to the world community as an Open-source Post-quantum SPHINX blockchain, means anyone can join and contribute based on his/ her passion and skills.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.
 The project aims to develop a robust and decentralized network using a Proof of Work (PoW) consensus algorithm initiated by the community.
 We thrilled to introduce a new design for Proof-of-Work operation.

-# Getting Started
-To get started with the SPHINX blockchain project, follow the instructions below:

-1. Clone the repository: `git clone https://github.com/ChyKusuma/SPHINXPoW.git`
-2. Install the necessary dependencies (List the dependencies or provide a link to the installation guide).
-3. Explore the codebase to understand the project structure and components.
-4. Run the project or make modifications as needed.
-5. Insert your information (i.e name, email) in the authors space.

 # Components of SPHINXPoW

 ### SPHINX_256 Hash Function